rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 So Python is simple.
 But that doesn't mean it's limiting like other simple languages such as BASIC.
-With Python you also have a pretty good object-oriented environment.
-You just aren't forced to use it as you are with Java.
+With Python you also have a pretty good object-oriented environment, you just aren't forced to use it as you are with Java.
 Python also has limited functional programming features, though other languages are better in this respect.